 The back is straight, very strongly developed without sag or roach, and relatively short.

-But lets dogs compete in their shows that do not adhere to this breed standard.
+At the same time, the AKC allows dogs to compete in their shows that do not adhere to this breed standard.

-For many years the KC is the debating about the soundness in show strain and their position is as follows:
+For many years the British KC is debating the soundness of this development and their position is as follows:

 The Kennel Club remains in no doubt that currently, the single biggest threat to the reputation and interest of the breed is the lack of soundness in hindquarters.